-Uzbekistan Tour – Tales from 1001 Nights - 8 Days
+Uzbekistan Journey – Tales from 1001 Nights - 8 Days

-The culture of Uzbekistan is one of the most diverse and unique in the Orient.
-It is inimitable folk traditions, folklore, music, dances, crafts and folk art, unique national cuisine and national costume.
+Uzbek culture is one of the most diverse and unique in the Orient.
+It encompasses a variety of folk traditions, folklore, music, dances, handicrafts, and folk art, as well as a delicious national cuisine and traditional costumes.

 Day 1: Arrival; Khiva – Museum under the open sky!